 1. Set aside regular times to eat together

 When you put these times in your weekly schedule, you’re all more likely to be there.
-Having your meal at a table, with the television and phones turned off, can make this time even more special.
+You can make this time more special by having your meal at a table with the television and phones switched off.

 2. Reduce the rush

-If you allow around half an hour for family meals, it gives your children plenty of time to eat.
-They’ll have the chance to try new foods and develop good eating habits.
+If you allow around 20-30 minutes for family meals, it gives your children plenty of time to eat.
+They’ll have the chance to try new foods and develop healthy eating habits.
 This also gives you time to relax, chat and enjoy your family.

 3. Get everyone involved

-Involving your family in choosing and preparing the meal increases the chance that they’ll eat it.
-It can also help fussy eaters to try new food.
+Involving your children in choosing and preparing family meals increases the chance that they’ll eat it.
+It can also help you manage fussy eating and encourage children to try new food.

 Even young children can help with preparing family meals.
-For example, they can choose recipes, wash fruit and vegies, or toss salads.
-They can also help by setting the table and even decorating it with flowers from the garden.
+For example, they can wash fruit and vegetables, or toss salads.
+They can also help by setting the table.

-Older children and teenagers might enjoy cooking a meal for the family – for example, once a week or fortnight.
-This helps share the responsibility for preparing a meal and gives your child the chance to learn to cook.
+Older children and teenagers might enjoy finding new recipes and cooking meals for the family – for example, once a week or fortnight.
+This shares the responsibility for meal preparation and gives your child the chance to learn to cook.

 4. Use family meals as a chance to talk